Marcel Proust: Personal life

 Proust is known to have been homosexual; his sexuality and relationships with men are often discussed by his biographers.
 Although his housekeeper, Céleste Albaret, denies this aspect of Proust's sexuality in her memoirs, her denial runs contrary to the statements of many of Proust's friends and contemporaries, including his fellow writer André Gide as well as his valet Ernest A. Forssgren.

 Proust never openly disclosed his homosexuality, though his family and close friends either knew or suspected it.
-In 1897, he fought a duel with writer Jean Lorrain, who publicly questioned the nature of Proust's relationship with Proust's lover Lucien Daudet; both duellists survived.
-Despite Proust's public denials, his romantic relationship with composer Reynaldo Hahn and his infatuation with his chauffeur and secretary, Alfred Agostinelli, are well documented.
+In 1897, he fought a duel with writer Jean Lorrain, who publicly questioned the nature of Proust's relationship with his lover Lucien Daudet; both duellists survived.
+Despite Proust's public denials, his romantic relationship with composer Reynaldo Hahn and his infatuation with his chauffeur and secretary, Alfred Agostinelli, are well-documented.
 On the night of 11 January 1918, Proust was one of the men identified by police in a raid on a male brothel run by Albert Le Cuziat.
 Proust's friend Paul Morand openly teased Proust about his visits to male prostitutes.
 In his journal, Morand refers to Proust, as well as Gide, as "constantly hunting, never satiated by their adventures ... eternal prowlers, tireless sexual adventurers."

 The exact influence of Proust's sexuality on his writing is a topic of debate.
 However, In Search of Lost Time discusses homosexuality at length and features several principal characters, both men and women, who are either homosexual or bisexual: the Baron de Charlus, Robert de Saint-Loup, Odette de Crécy, and Albertine Simonet.
 Homosexuality also appears as a theme in Les plaisirs et les jours and his unfinished novel, Jean Santeuil.